swolemonkey/swolemonkey.github.io/README.md

 - jQuery SmoothScroll
 - jQuery.equalheights

+Site is being used for educational purposes and source code was obtained from user dgbrt (www.dgbrt.fr)

-The content of this repo is for informational and learning purposes only.
+He asks that the content of this repo is for informational and learning purposes only.
 Do not use for any personnal or commercial project without my prior authorisation.
 All rights reserved to Dagobert Renouf.